forestgrape/coronavirus/index.md

     - TI, has a few cattle farming but mostly close to the mountains and away from the cities.
 The largest city Lugano is surrounded by the Lago di Lugano and forests
     - VD has cattle farming but most of the population lives around the Lac Lemon, where the largest city Lausanne is located.
 Lausanne  has mainly vineyards and forests to the North and Lac Lemon in the South.

-The same patterns are observed when considering only cantons with large cities or when considering only uniform language regions: Areas with a lot of cattle farming have lower death rates (both per positive tested cases and per capita):
+The same patterns are observed when considering only cantons with large cities or when considering only uniform language regions.
+Areas with a lot of cattle farming have lower death rates (both positive tested cases and per capita):
 * Urbanized Areas: ZH, ZG have a lower rates GE, BS
 * French Speaking Region: JU, FR, NE and VS have  lower rates both per severe cases and per population than GE and VD.
 * German Speaking Region: TG, AI, SG, LU, AG have lower rates than BS.